airmig/EmojiPacMan/README.md

 3. **Scoring**:
    - Regular Dot: 10 points
    - Power Pellet: 50 points
-   - Eating a Ghost: 200 points
+   - Eating a Ghost: 100,000 points
+   - Ghosts return to the ghost house when eaten

 4. **Power-Up Mode**:
    - Collect power pellets in the corners
    - Ghosts become vulnerable for 10 seconds
-   - Chase and eat ghosts for bonus points
+   - Chase and eat ghosts for massive bonus points
+   - Eaten ghosts return to the ghost house
    - Use quick mouse movements to catch fleeing ghosts

 5. **Win Condition**: